lpupp/binance-tracker/README.md

 ### 4. Create buy or sell trigger conditions

-Implement all buy or sell signals in the `signals.py` [script](https://github.com/lpupp/binance-tracker/blob/master/src/signals.py) and import to the `TradingBot` class ([here](https://github.com/lpupp/binance-tracker/blob/master/src/tradingbot.py)).
+Implement all buy and sell signals in the `signals.py` script ([here](https://github.com/lpupp/binance-tracker/blob/master/src/signals.py)) and import to the `TradingBot` class ([here](https://github.com/lpupp/binance-tracker/blob/master/src/tradingbot.py)).

 Currently, only an example condition is implemented.
 Furthermore, the script